Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Any test may have "Manned" or "Unmanned" appended to restrict the test to vessels that can or cannot support crew, respectively.
 For example, `Jool.noworbitUnmanned` means that asteroids will only appear while a probe is in orbit around Jool.

 Starting from Custom Asteroids 1.3, an optional `asteroidTypes` block allows asteroids to have parts other than "PotatoRoid", the stock asteroid part.
 If no block is provided, all asteroids will be PotatoRoids.
 The block consists of a list of entries in the format 'key = &lt;weight&gt; &lt;part&gt;'. &lt;weight&gt; must be a positive number, giving the relative ratios of different asteroid types. &lt;part&gt; must be the name of the part used to represent the asteroid.
-Custom Asteroids ships with four such parts, "CaAsteroidMetal", "CaAsteroidCarbon", "CaAsteroidIcy", and "CaCometActive".
+This can be the stock "PotatoRoid" and "PotatoComet", or one of the three parts shipped with Custom Asteroids: "CaAsteroidMetal", "CaAsteroidCarbon", and "CaAsteroidIcy".
 The "Ca" prefix in these names is reserved for future enhancements to Custom Asteroids, and third-party modders are asked not to use it.

 Starting from Custom Asteroids 1.7, an optional `spawnMax` field allows asteroids to appear only up to a fixed count (for example, `spawnMax = 1` will create unique asteroids).
 Both tracked and untracked asteroids count toward the limit.
 Combining a high spawn rate and a low spawn limit is not encouraged

 Starting from Custom Asteroids 1.8, an optional `sizes` block allows asteroids to have a specific distribution of sizes.
 If no block is provided, the stock size distribution for asteroids will be used.
 The block consists of a list of entries in the format 'key = &lt;weight&gt; &lt;class&gt;'. &lt;weight&gt; must be a positive number, giving the relative ratios of different asteroid sizes. &lt;class&gt; must be the name of an asteroid size class, such as B or E. Non-standard classes are not supported.

+Starting from Custom Asteroids 1.9, an optional `orbitType` field specifies the `COMET_ORBIT_TYPE` block to use for the descriptions and science classes of any comets (all orbital elements are generated using the Custom Asteroids system instead).
+Stock KSP defines (in `Squad/Resources/CometDefs.cfg`) the orbits `short`, `intermediate`, `long`, and `interstellar`; `orbitType` defaults to `intermediate`.
+This field is ignored when an asteroid is spawned.

+Starting from Custom Asteroids 1.9, an optional `useCometName` field determines whether comets have comet-like or asteroid-like names.
+It defaults to `true` (comet-like).
+This field is ignored for asteroids, which must always use asteroid-like names.
+This field is mainly useful for creating icy bodies that, while they still sublimate if they approach the Sun, are not "comets".

 INTERCEPT                                          {#adv_intercept}
 ------------